paragonie/halite/doc/Features.md

 leaking the actual password hashes.

-If your webserver and database server are the same machine, there is no advantage to using this feature over [libsodium's scrypt implementation](https://paragonie.com/book/pecl-libsodium/read/07-password-hashing.md#crypto-pwhash-scryptsalsa208sha256-str).
+If your webserver and database server are the same machine, there is no advantage to using this feature over [libsodium's Argon2 implementation](https://paragonie.com/book/pecl-libsodium/read/07-password-hashing.md#crypto-pwhash-str).

 **Hashing then Encrypting** a password: